jpalmerr/Pulseboard/docs/library-guide.md

 pulseboard.StatusDegraded // service is impaired but functional pulseboard.StatusDown     // service is unavailable
 pulseboard.StatusUnknown  // status cannot be determined
+pulseboard.StatusError    // check mechanism failed (extractor panic, parse error)
 ```

+`StatusError` is distinct from `StatusDown`: it means the check itself failed (e.g., extractor panic, JSON parse error), not that the service is unreachable.

 ### PulseBoard Options